arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.06.17
+KitKats have three parts: the outside chocolate, the wafers, and the stuff between the layers.
+I always assumed that the stuff between the layers was just chocolate, although I guess I never thought about it too much.
+[Turns out that part is made up of smashed-up KitKats](http://www.news.com.au/lifestyle/food/eat/kitkats-shocking-secret-revealed-whats-really-between-the-wafer-layers/news-story/62a49da8d5e0798f67736605141a5e3d).
+Woah.

 ### 01.05.17
 Some Lana Del Rey facts: